Subjective well-being - statistics

 In addition to financial situation, employment typically takes an important role in one’s life as employed persons spend a great part of their lifetime at work.
 If people are satisfied with their job, they are able to realise their full potential and achieve personal goals, which positively affects their well-being.
 Therefore, measuring job satisfaction in the individual countries is of significant interest.

 On average, European citizens rate their satisfaction with their job at 7.2 in 2018, more than half point higher than their satisfaction with financial situation and nearly the same as in 2013 where the EU-28 average was equal to 7.1.
 Figure 9 also reveals that the differences between Member States are much smaller than for overall life satisfaction and satisfaction with the financial situation.
 The highest mean satisfaction in 2018 occurs in Finland as well as in Norway with mean rating of 8.1, followed by Austria with a mean rating of 8.0 points.
-Denmark, Estonia and Sweden have above-average mean values of 7.6 and 7.7 points respectively.
+Denmark, Estonia, Sweden and Ireland have above-average mean values of 7.6, 7.7 and 7.8 points respectively.
 Mean ratings are the smallest in Greece and Bulgaria, slightly above 6.0, which are also the only Member States with mean values smaller than 7.0.

 Satisfaction with personal relationships